Contact us at:

 ESTABLISHING A CONTINUUM OF CARE FOR STRONGER AND SAFER COMMUNITIES

 Intake, Assessment and Early Incarceration:

 orientation on restorative justice to newcomers at federal Intake

 and Assessment Units.
-The 2.5 hour orientation describes how
+The 2.5 hour orientation described how

 criminal behavior and incarceration harms the family and how the

 newcomer can reduce the harm to their family.
-Suggestions are given
+Suggestions were given

 on how to write a restorative letter home, how to maintain a